Effectiveness of I COUGH Program to Dyspnea, Respiratory Parameters, Mobility and Pain After Major Abdominal Surgery

-The Effectiveness of The "I Cough" Care Program of Avoid Incidence of Pulmonary Complications Post Major Abdominal Surgery.
+The Effectiveness of The "I Cough" Care Program to Dyspnea, Respiratory Parameters, Mobility and Pain After Major Abdominal Surgery.

-This study aims to determine the efficacy of a suite of interventions for reducing postoperative pulmonary complications (PPCs) after major abdominal surgery (MAS), participants were subjected to the "I COUGH" care program designed to support their health condition and reduce complications.
+The purpose of the current study was to investigate the effect of the I COUGH care program following major abdominal surgery dyspnea, oxygen saturation, pulmonary function, mobility, and pain after major abdominal surgery (MAS), participants were subjected to the "I COUGH" care program designed to support their health condition and reduce complications.
 The study aimed to investigate a simple and inexpensive pulmonary care program that can be easily understood and remembered by patients, their families, and medical staff.
-To achieve this goal, we chose to implement the I COUGH care program and determine the effectiveness of a range of interventions to reduce PCs after MAS.

 Study Overview